 If I was to take anything away from this research though, I’d say that “sofa” feels a little more formal.
 It also tends to be used a lot more in the furniture industry that couch.
-For example, Burrow, Inside Weather, Swoon, and Joybird all list “sofas” on their websites, and I’ve yet to find a retailer listing a “couch.”
+For example, many online furniture brands like Burrow, Inside Weather, Swoon, and Joybird all list “sofas” on their websites, and I’ve yet to find a retailer listing a “couch.”

 You could argue that historically a couch is a place for sleeping or napping, whereas a sofa is more of a place to sit and read or converse.
 But honestly, in the 2020s it’s not something worth worrying about.
 They’re really one and the same.

 So there we have it.
 The sofa vs couch debate is over — a sofa is a couch… and, yep, a couch is a sofa.
 Whatever you call it, its often the center piece of a living room, and a place for relaxing, binge-watching, and sometimes the unexpected nap.